Binance: The $4.3 Billion DOJ Settlement, Terrorist Financing, and the 2024 CZ Sentencing

 Founded in 2017, Binance achieved a level of market dominance unprecedented in financial history, controlling over 60% of all global crypto trading volume.
 Its founder, CZ, marketed himself as a "decentralized" visionary who operated without a formal headquarters to avoid "archaic" regulations.
 However, forensic investigations by the DOJ, FinCEN, and OFAC unmasked a reality where Binance knowingly facilitated illicit wealth movement to maintain its "VIP" liquidity and market dominance.

-The Forensic Mechanics: The "VIP" Evasion and Internal Deception
+The Forensic Mechanics: VIP Evasion and AML Deception

 The core of the case was the intentional failure to implement an effective Anti-Money Laundering (AML) program.